ROM: A Member Value Framework for Credit Unions

 Credit unions track many financial indicators to ensure a safe and sustainable institution.
 Metrics like growth, margins, returns, and net worth matter.
 At the same time, it is important to remember that members are not numbers.
 They are the purpose.

 The Return of the Member Index (ROM) helps bring this purpose back into focus.
 ROM uses data from the quarterly 5300 Call Report to evaluate the value a member receives from their credit union compared to relevant peers.
-It offers a holistic view of member benefit across three areas of operations.
+It offers a holistic view of member benefits across three areas of operations.

 What ROM Measures and How It's Calculated